-How To: SaaS Onboarding vs. Non-SaaS Onboarding
+How To SaaS Onboarding vs. Non-SaaS Onboarding

 What’s the difference between SaaS vs. non-SaaS onboarding?
 How do their onboarding processes differ?
-Let’s start off with some definitions.
+Let’s start with some definitions.

 What is SaaS Onboarding?